alexflo104/Movie-Data-Analysis/README.md

 ![Result1](<README images/Result_1.JPG>)

-From the result above we can determine that the highest scored film with more than 300,000 votes was tied bewtween 2 movies Aliens and Full Metal Jacket with a score of 8.3.
-In second ther is a three way tie with Die Hard, My Neighbor Totoro, and Indiana Jone and the Last Crusade with a score of 8.2.
+From the result above we can determine that the highest scored film with more than 300,000 votes was tied between 2 movies Aliens and Full Metal Jacket with a score of 8.3.
+In second there is a three-way tie with Die Hard, My Neighbor Totoro, and Indiana Jone and the Last Crusade with a score of 8.2.

 ***

 2. List all companies that have produced more than 10 movies and have an average gross over $50 million.

-- First we need to retrieve the company, the count of films, and the profit average of the studio.
+- First, we need to retrieve the company, the number of films, and the average profit of the studio.
-- We group it by data so that it knows to count the number of films by studio.
+- We group it by data so that it knows how to count the number of films by studio.
-- We now make it where the number of movies is greeater than 10 and the profit is more than $50 Million
+- We now make it where the number of movies is greater than 10 and the profit is more than $50 Million
 - I decided to order it by profit to show the most profitable studio with more than 10 films

 Query: